 Blockchain has legitimately disrupted many industries, and various organizations are researching blockchain options to increase their revenues.
 The technology is applicable in logistics, finance, insurance, personal identity security, government, and more.

 These organizations are using this technology to make their businesses secure and transparent.
-For instance, governments are using blockchain technology to make its practices transparent, logistic and packaging companies are using it to comply with anti-counterfeiting standards and implement end-to-end supply chain traceability and more.
+For instance, governments are using blockchain and crypto trading bots technology to make its practices transparent, logistic and packaging companies are using it to comply with anti-counterfeiting standards and implement end-to-end supply chain traceability and more.

 The article will review 15 startups that have produced major tech breakthrough and developed innovative solutions ranging from smart contracts, distributed ledger systems, cryptocurrencies and end-to-end traceability.

 The startup was founded in 2015 in London and is dedicated to the safe adoption of blockchain by all players in the economy.
 These include regulators, governments and financial institutions.
 The blockchain industry advocates for decentralization, and the ultimate power should be with users.
 However, there is the need for some accountability, and now Coinfirm has come in to offer the ingenious solution.

 While its company doesn’t reveal the user’s identity, the AML-based platform is dedicated to curbing money laundering.
 It does that through over 270 checks on the user’s activity to ascertain their digital reputation as well as categorize their risk status.

 One of the sectors that has benefited from blockchain technology is healthcare.
 Genomes help you to secure your entire DNA data by storing it on the Ethereum blockchain.
 The startup allows you to share it out or not.